 Holding the main class in a variable

-And booom!
-It’s possible to target the parent class using the magic
+And boom!
+It’s possible to target the parent class using magic.

-I don’t know exactly which Stylus’ version supports it, but it’s a good homework (I tested directly on the Stylus website).
+I don’t know exactly which Stylus version supports it, but it’s good homework (I tested directly on the Stylus website).